Option 1: transporting pets (dogs or cats) with pet carriers

 Hiring a pet transport/pet mover is also worthwhile.
 The pet transport can recommend the best travel carrier, help with travel documents, arrangement for care during transits, and assist the pets through customs and quarantine check ups at departure and arrival airports.
 The pet transport companies we used in the Netherlands (DHL) and in Indonesia (Groovy Pet Transport) also provided us with door-to-airport and airport-to-door service.
 For the cats' move to Italy, Groovy Pet in Indonesia assisted with all the travel documents to enter Italy, unfortunately, however, we were not able to locate a pet transport company in Rome to assist with the customs and quarantine steps at Fiumicino airport.
 Finally we hired BAS Handler, a cargo handling company at Fiumicino to assist the cats on arrival.
 I contacted the company a few weeks in advance and was asked to fax them all the travel documents.
 Once they made sure with the Ministero della Sanità that all the papers were in order, I was told to come to their office at Fiumicino on the morning of the cats' scheduled arrival in Rome.
 We paid 200 euros to BAS Handler, which covers assistance through customs, veterinarian fee at Fiumicino and IVA.
 The cats arrived early morning in late October 2004, and after several hours of waiting for them to get through customs & check ups, the cargo handler staff drove the cats to the office where we've been waiting.
 It was a happy reunion!

-By the way, in the summer of 2000 I took my Jack Russell on a holiday to Italy.
+By the way, in the summer of 2000 I took my dog (a lovely Jack Russell terrier) on a holiday to Italy.
 That time I was still living in the Netherlands.
 We flew Transavia from Amsterdam to Florence, and Mila travelled with me in the cabin.
 When I booked the flight over the phone, I was told that I would have to pay 50 euros for bringing Mila on board.
 However, when we checked in at Schiphol airport, the lady at the counter waived the fee, and Mila was allowed to travel for free.
 Mila travelled in a soft-sided travel bag and had to be placed near my feet.
 Since I was traveling with two friends of mine and we were sat next to each other, sometimes I would pick up Mila (still in her soft travel bag) and put her on my lap.
 She loves looking outside of the window and was quiet and relaxed the entire time.
 It's always better if you're traveling with your family/friend, so they can occupy the seats next to you.
 Mila is now enjoying her old age in a quiet farm in Holland with my relatives.

 Important tip: if possible, arrange to arrive a few days (or weeks) earlier than your pets so that you do not have to worry about jet lag, luggage and nervous pets all at the same time.